Food and Agribusiness

 The Gold Coast region has successfully built on Queensland’s fresh and abundant food offering by building a niche food and beverage industry.
 With strengths in the manufacture of craft beer and functional and health foods, the city exports value-added products for global consumption.

-Trade 2018 will bring businesses and investors together to harness opportunities working with local industries and economic development agencies, as well as local and state government agencies.
+Trade 2018 brought businesses and investors together to harness opportunities working with local industries and economic development agencies, as well as local and state government agencies.

 Why this sector?